mtsmn/IoT/reference/standards_and_requirements.md

 <dd>Messages can be set to expire without being delivered by including an expiration time in the message.
 This feature is particularly useful if the message that is being sent to a device is only important if that device is online. </dd></dt>

 <dt>Message properties including user properties
-<dd>Message properties can now be included in the message header; for example, whether the content is text or binary, the content type, and application defined user properties.
-The metadata can be changed without modifying the message content, enabling rapid routing in the back-end application by removing the need to parse the message payload.
-If the payload is encrypted, the additional information that is contained in the header outside of the encrypted envelope can be used to maximise processing efficiency.</dd></dt>
+<dd>Message properties can now be included in the message header, for example, whether the content is text or binary, the content type, and application-defined user properties.
+The metadata can be changed without modifying the message content, which enables rapid routing in the back-end application by removing the need to parse the message payload.
+If the payload is encrypted, the additional information that is contained in the header outside of the encrypted envelope can be used to maximize processing efficiency.</dd></dt>

 <dt>Subscription identifiers
 <dd>Subscriptions can be tagged with an identifier which is returned along with messages that are received by that subscription.
 This feature enables the routing of messages in the client application.</dd></dt>